His unwillingness to be a victim

 They’re weepin of choice

-This poem is a dramatic to the thin line between victim and perpetrator.
+This poem is a dramatic ode to the thin line between victim and perpetrator.
 There is a horror in both estates of being.
-The truism that hurt people hurt people begs for a broken chain, often presenting itself to beat the out of others or take it as unjust a beating.
+The truism that hurt people hurt people begs for a broken chain, often presenting itself to beat the hell out of others or take it as unjust a beating.
 Is there a fare-mined weigh to go on, strike?

 What I hope this poem inspires is some contemplation about what might be that thin chalk line around your soul that defines what you would not do to save your bodily life.
 What would you not do, even if a gun was pointed at your head?
-Such a boundary quite starkly outlines that which you re-guard as , worthy of the of your bodily life.
+Such a boundary quite starkly outlines that which you re-guard as sacred, worthy of the sacrifice of your bodily life.
 If your skin in the game is only to protect your own skin (or kin), then the cycle of perpetrator-victim will be incarnated perpetually.
 Protect your own or sell your kind?
 What kind of quest in is that?
-Won of — your own kind and every other kind.
+Won of kindness — your own kind and every other kind.
 Dramatic examples can be highly instructive in contemplating the demarcations of our soul.
 Still, my hope is to provoke a more thorough deconstruction of our lives, as our lives are sow much more than bodily existence.
 What in your life would you be willing to lose for a higher purpose?
-My favorite definition of is giving up something of value for something of greater value.
-I view this trading up as the primary vehicle for living up to our highest .
+My favorite definition of sacrifice is giving up something of value for something of greater value.
+I view this trading up as the primary vehicle for living up to our highest values.
 What material/bodily stuff are you willing to trade up for that which is higher?
-What parts of your life are you willing to for a greater whole?
+What parts of your life are you willing to sacrifice for a greater whole?
 We all end up in a hole; not all become whole or make their fare share of the whole.
-Of course, the hierarchy of goodness is not simply some binary division of material and .
-Our bodies and material goods are gifts to be purposed and re-purposed in the progressive filling and fulfilling of our souls, shared , and of .
-If there is anything that all and traditions lift up, it is that our purpose wrests in that beyond our self.
-Next in line would probably be that we each have a soul that cannot be contracted to others.
-As you confront the many weepins in life, may your soul purpose find itself bigger and better, not simply at a .
+Of course, the hierarchy of goodness is not simply some binary division of material and spiritual.
+Our bodies and material goods are gifts to be purposed and re-purposed in the progressive filling and fulfilling of our souls, shared humanity, and awe of creation.
+If there is anything that all spiritual and religious traditions lift up, it is that our purpose wrests in that beyond our self.
+Next in line would probably be that we each have a soul responsibility that cannot be contracted to others.
+As you confront the many weepins in life, may your soul purpose find itself bigger and better, not simply at a loss.